-Committee agendas, minutes and related materials will be kept for a minimum of ten years and may be deleted after that period at the discretion of the committee.
+Committee agendas, minutes and related materials will be kept for a full accreditation cycle up to ten years.
 Assessment documentation (including program reviews, communications with programs, and reports) are permanent records of Utica College and will be retained accordingly.

 Assessment Processes